 Open PhD Positions in Computer Vision/Artificial Intelligence for Healthcare

 The operating room is a high-tech environment in which the surgical devices generate a lot of data about the underlying surgical activities.
 Our research group aims at making use of this large amount of multi-modal data coming from both cameras and surgical devices to develop an artificial intelligence system that can assist clinicians and staff in the surgical workflow.
-In this context, we currently have two open PhD positions that will focus on developing new machine learning and computer vision methods to detect, recognize and analyze human activities.
+In this context, we currently have open PhD positions that will focus on developing new machine learning and computer vision methods to detect, recognize and analyze human activities from vast amounts of surgical videos.
 The successful candidates will have the rare opportunity to apply their work on large RGB-D and endoscopic video datasets captured during real procedures using the state-of-the-art facilities of our clinical partners.
 If interested, they will also have the exceptional possibility to collaborate with engineers and clinicians to implement real-time clinical demonstrators of their research, thereby contributing to the development of real-world AI-based solutions for the OR.

 - Strong C++ programming skills

 - Strong knowledge in computer vision and machine learning

 - Experience in Deep Learning or GPGPU programming is a plus

 The position is located in Strasbourg, France.
 Strasbourg is a lively, green and cosmopolitan city situated in the heart of Europe and is also home to the European parliament.
 The successful candidate will work with the research group CAMMA and be hosted within the IRCAD institute at the University Hospital of Strasbourg.
 He/She will thereby have direct contact with clinicians, industrial partners and also have access to an exceptional international research environment offering unique clinical facilities.

 Cutting-edge research in an interdisciplinary and leading international research environment